-Glanzmann’s disease—also called Glanzmann’s thrombasthenia—is a rare condition in which a person’s blood does not clot properly.
-It is a congenital hemorrhagic disorder, meaning that it is a bleeding disorder present at birth.
+Glanzmann’s disease, also called Glanzmann’s thrombasthenia, is a rare condition in which your blood doesn’t clot properly.
+It’s a congenital hemorrhagic disorder, meaning that it’s a bleeding disorder present at birth.

-This condition results from the lack of a protein called Glycoprotein IIb/IIIa, which is usually found on the surface of blood platelets.
+Glanzmann’s disease results from not having enough glycoprotein IIb/IIIa (GPIIb/IIIa), a protein usually found on the surface of blood platelets.
 Platelets are small blood cells that are the first responders in the case of a cut or other bleeding injury.
-Platelets normally clump together to form a plug in the wound and stop bleeding.
+They normally clump together to form a plug in the wound and stop bleeding.

-Without enough glycoprotein IIb/IIIa, your platelets will not be able to stick together (clot) properly.
-Because the platelets are unable to clump together, people who have Glanzmann’s disease have difficulty getting their blood to clot.
-Glanzmann’s disease can be a serious issue during surgeries or in the case of major injuries because you could lose large quantities of blood.
+Without enough glycoprotein IIb/IIIa, your platelets won’t be able to stick together, or clot, properly.
+People who have Glanzmann’s disease have difficulty getting their blood to clot.
+Glanzmann’s disease can be a serious issue during surgeries or in the case of major injuries because a person could lose large quantities of blood.

-The genes for glycoprotein IIB/IIIA are carried on chromosome 17 of your DNA.
-Then there are defects in these genes, it can lead to Glanzmann’s.
+The genes for glycoprotein IIb/IIIa are carried on chromosome 17 of your DNA.
+When there are defects in these genes, it can lead to Glanzmann’s.